shanesahilu/hashira-polynomial/README.md

 node solve.js

-The script will automatically process both testcase1.json and testcase2.json and print their respective constant terms to the console.
+The script will reads the json input from both testcase1.json and testcase2.json and print their respective constant terms to the console.